orbiting/mdast/packages/mdast-react-render/README.md

 Rules to render with

 `options.MissingNode`: `false | ReactComponent`
 A component to display when no rules matches.
 You can also pass false to throw if there is an unhandled mdast node.
+The component receives an `node`, `index`, `parent` and `ancestors` prop.

 `options.ancestors`: `undefined | [Mdast]`
 If you're rendering a sub tree you should pass the ancestors via options.
 The immediate parent is expected at index 0.
 Used for `matchMdast` (immediate parent) and `props` (parent and ancestors).